BinXBioLab/Data_Science_Capstone_Fall_2022/README.md

 If the code ran successfully, the intermediate outputs should be in `pipeline/inter`.
 You'll need a computer with 16 Gb of memory because `SCRAN` requires a lot of memory to run successfully.

 ## Pipeline with Docker
-1. Build the Docker image for the preprocessing and pipeline steps via the command below.
+1. You can skip to step 3 if you already completed this for preprocessing.
+Build the Docker image for the preprocessing and pipeline steps via the command below.
 This step can take a long time specifically because of the `Seurat` and `SingleR` installation.

 ```Docker
 docker build -f Dockerfile-Pipeline -t pipeline .